-UPDATE: In the face of intense pressure, Karen Marshall submitted her letter of resignation as VP of programs for the Gallatin County Republican Women on October 23, 2017.
-Thanks to everyone who contacted the Gallatin County Republican Women demanding Marshall be let go!
+Update: Karen Marshall submitted her letter of resignation as VP of programs for the Gallatin County Republican Women on October 23, 2017.
+Thanks to everyone who took this action and demanded she be let go!

 On Thursday, Karen Marshall, the vice president of programs for Gallatin County Republican Women, told Voices of Montana that she would have shot Ben Jacobs of The Guardian if he had approached her the way Jacobs approached now-U.S. Rep. Greg Gianforte (R-MT) in May to ask a question about health care.
 Gianforte body-slammed and punched Jacobs during that encounter and was subsequently convicted of misdemeanor assault.